 Kansas State University

-Welcome to my website!
-I am an Assistant Professor with the Department of Geography at Kansas State University.
-I study human-environment interactions, and particularly focus on the political, economic and social dimensions of natural resources and the environment.
-My research interests broadly include biodiversity conservation, ecosystem services, rural-urban connections, environmental governance, and land use.
+I am an Assistant Professor focused on human geography within the Department of Geography at Kansas State University.
+I study nature-society interactions, and particularly engage with the political, economic, and cultural dimensions of natural resource and environmental management.
+My research interests broadly include biodiversity conservation, ecosystem services, political ecology, rural-urban connections, and environmental governance.